-Our book, Teaching and Learning STEM: A Practical Guide (Jossey-Bass, 2016) presents a trove of practical research-based strategies for designing and teaching courses and assessing students’ learning.
-The book draws on our extensive backgrounds and decades of experience in STEM (science, technology, engineering, and mathematics) education and faculty development.
+Teaching and Learning STEM: A Practical Guide (Felder & Brent, 2016) presents a trove of practical research-based strategies for designing and teaching courses and assessing students’ learning.
 Its engaging and well-illustrated descriptions will equip you to implement the strategies in your courses and to deal effectively with problems (including student resistance) that might occur in the implementation.
-The strategies don’t require revolutionary time-intensive changes in your teaching, but rather a gradual integration of the old and new methods.
-The result will be continual improvement in your teaching and your students’ learning.
+Here are some of the many questions the book answers.

 To learn more about our book, click on your selection.

 Reading Guide (questions for reading circle and self-study)

 Review in Advances in Engineering Education

 Review in CBE-Life Sciences Education

 Review in Education in Chemistry